cloudwan/gohan/docs/policy.md

 - `is_owner` - Gohan will enforce access privileges for the resources specified in the policy.
 By default access to resources of all other tenants would be blocked.
 - `is_domain_owner` - Gohan will allow access only to resources from the same domain.
-- `skip_tenant_domain_check` - Gohan by default validates that related resource belongs to the same tenant and domain as created resource (if applicable).
-This flag allows to skip such validation for particular property.

 - belongs_to - Gohan will apply the policy if the user tries to access resources belonging to the tenant specified in condition (see the example below).
 The condition has no effect if the access privileges are not enforced by specifying the `is_owner` condition.
 The full condition looks like: